Bats in Backyards

 What we did

-In March 2024 Mid Macquarie Landcare partnered with the Bats in Backyards (BIB) program to help fill the gap in knowledge about what microbat species are active in the Wellington region.
+2024: Mid Macquarie Landcare were approached by the Bats in Backyards (BIB) team to help them fill some of the gaps in knowledge about what microbat species are active in the Wellington region.

 10 AudioMoth bat detectors were installed to record for a period of 1 week.
 These record the echolocation signals of bats passing the detector as they forage during the night.
 The recordings are then viewed as a spectrogram image allowing the BIB team identify them to species level.